Thank you for signing up for our Chief Happiness Officer Academy in Copenhagen, Denmark. Here is some practical information for you.

 The price includes breakfast and lunch on the 6th, 7th and 8th of November, 2019, the welcome dinner on the 5th, dinner and sightseeing on the 6th and the farewell dinner on the 8th.
 Please let us know as soon as possible and preferably before October 8th, 2019 if you have any dietary restrictions or allergies.

 There is no dress code, wear something that makes you feel comfortable and happy.
 November in Denmark can sometimes be a bit grey, sometimes beautiful, so we recommend you wear layers to easily adjust to the weather.
+Also, we will be walking between venues, so make sure you bring comfortable shoes you can walk in.

 Do you need a Visa?